UM-ARM-Lab/kinect2_calibration_files/README.md

 # kinect2_calibration_files
-Calibration files for use with the iai_kinect2 ROS package.
+Calibration files for use with the iai_kinect2 ROS package, as well as transforms between the mocap system, and each individual Kinect.

-These files should be installed in iai_kinect2/kinect2_bridge/data
+roslaunch files for each computer connected to a Kinect are included in this repository as well, with kinect2_bridge settings specialized for that computer.